DominicMachado/DominicMachado.github.io/docs/clas-141-f20/course-policies-clas141-f20.md

 ### Academic Integrity
 &nbsp;
 You are expected to abide by Holy Cross’ Academic Integrity Policy, posted [here](https://hccatalog.holycross.edu/requirements-policies/academic-policies/#academicintegritytext).
-Cheating on any assignment (for instance, using unauthorized notes to help answer questions, copying another student’s answers, or employing online translation programs) will result in penalties ranging from a failure on the specific assignment or quiz to failure for the entire course.
+Cheating on any assignment (for instance, using unauthorized notes to help answer questions, copying another student’s answers) will result in penalties ranging from a failure on the specific assignment or quiz to failure for the entire course.

 ### Accommodations
 &nbsp;